SQL Server Indexes Interview Questions and Answers

 How will be the database engine retrieves the information from a table?

+This is one of the frequently asked SQL Server Indexes Interview Questions.
 Whenever the database engine wants to retrieve the information from the table it will adopt two different mechanisms for searching the data

 - Full page scan